-In 1789, the First Amendment was added to the Constitution, protecting "the special structural role of freedom of speech in a representative democracy."
+In 1789, the Framers added the First Amendment to the Constitution, protecting "[t]he special structural role of freedom of speech in a representative democracy."
 Amar, The Bill of Rights, supra, at 25.
-As this Court has long recognized, the First Amendment "is designed and intended to remove governmental restraints from the arena of public discussion, putting the decision as to what views shall be voiced largely into the hands of each of us, . . . in the belief that no other approach would comport with the premise of individual dignity and choice upon which our political system rests."
-McCutcheon, 134 S. Ct. at 1448 (quoting Cohen v.
-California, 403 U.S. 15, 24 (1971)); Cal.
+As this Court has long recognized, the First Amendment "remove[s] governmental restraints from the arena of public discussion, putting the decision as to what views shall be voiced largely into the hands of each of us, . . . in the belief that no other approach would comport with the premise of individual dignity and choice upon which our political system rests."
+McCutcheon, 572 U.S. at 203 (quoting Cohen v.
+California, 403 U.S. 15, 24 (1971)).
+This reflects that "the right of electing the members of the government constitutes more particularly the essence of a free and responsible government."
+Madison, Report on the Virginia Resolutions, in 4 Elliot's Debates at 575; see Cal.
 Democratic Party v.
-Jones, 530 U.S. 567, 574 (2000) ("Representative democracy in any populous unit of governance is unimaginable without the ability of citizens to band together in promoting among the electorate candidates who espouse their political views.").
+Jones, 530 U.S. 567, 574 (2000) ("Representative democracy in any populous unit of governance is unimaginable without the ability of citizens to band together in promoting among the electorate candidates who espouse their political views."); Elrod v.
+Burns, 427 U.S. 347, 372 (1976) ("[T]he system of government the First Amendment was intended to protect" is a "democratic system whose proper functioning is indispensably dependent on the unfettered judgment of each citizen on matters of political concern.").